adgellida/ubuntupackages/ReadMe.md

 Ubuntu, Xubuntu, Kubuntu, Lubuntu...

-Designed for 13.10 by now.
+Designed for 13.10 by now, but can supports 14.04 quite

 Instructions
 =============================================